oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/4-install-sample-data.md

 Estimated Time:  10 minutes with 1 ocpu.

+### Objectives

+In this lab you will:

+- Install sample data.

+### Prerequisites:

+- Complete the previous lab.

 **Author's note.
 Before publication, replace PAR with PAR to final bucket.**

 ## Task 1 - Load Sample Data